civiform/civiform/mock-web-services/README.md

 These endpoints return JSON from files shared with the FakeEsriClient.java and unit tests.

+## Determining

+The EsriModule is used to determine if we load the RealEsriClient or the FakeEsriClient.
+When using the mock service we want to use the RealEsriClient.
+This is what is used when a value is provided for "esri_find_address_candidates_url".
+If no value is configured we fall back to the FakeEsriClient.

 ### Find Address Candidates

 Endpoint to mock Esri [findAddressCandidates](https://developers.arcgis.com/rest/geocode/api-reference/geocoding-find-address-candidates.htm).
 We use the address as a key in determining which type of response this will return.